Antisemitism in Turkey: Jews and antisemitism in the Ottoman Empire

-The first Ottoman case of blood libel, that is claims of Jews abducting and sacrificing non-Jews in sinister rituals, was reported during the reign of Sultan Mehmed II in the 15th century (according to other sources – at the beginning of the 16th century).
+The first Ottoman case of blood libel—that is, claims of Jews abducting and sacrificing non-Jews in sinister rituals—was reported during the reign of Sultan Mehmed II in the 15th century (according to other sources, at the beginning of the 16th century).
 Subsequently, and despite the mass migration of Jews from Spain in 1492, such blood libels occurred rarely and were usually condemned by Ottoman authorities.
 Some Jewish sources mention blood libel incidents during the reign of Sultan Murad IV.

-Sultan Mehmet II issued a firman, a royal decree, which was the first of its kind in the Ottoman Empire and ordered that all cases related to the blood libel should be considered by the Divan, the highest council of the Empire.
+Sultan Mehmed II issued a firman (a royal decree) that was the first of its kind in the Ottoman Empire: He ordered that all cases related to the blood libel should be considered by the Divan, the highest council of the Empire.

-In general, the migration of Jews from Western Europe to Ottoman Empire was greeted kindly by the authorities.
-In 1553, Sultan Suleiman the Magnificent taking up the opinion of his personal doctor and adviser, Moses Hamon, reconfirmed the orders of Mehmed II, which prohibit local courts from adjudicating the cases pertaining to alleged Jewish ritual murder.
+In general, the Alhambra Decree and subsequent migration of Jews from Western Europe to the Ottoman Empire were welcomed by the authorities.
+In 1553, Sultan Suleiman the Magnificent, taking up the opinion of his personal physician and adviser, Moses Hamon, reconfirmed the orders of Mehmed II, which prohibited local courts from adjudicating the cases about alleged Jewish ritual murder.
 He also successfully counter-measured the intention of Pope Paul IV to place the Jews of Ancona into the hands of the Inquisition.

-However, later the attitude of the authorities towards the Jews deteriorated.
-In 1579 Sultan Murad III reportedly heard that Jewish women wore silk clothes decorated with precious stones, and ordered the destruction of all Jews in the Empire.
-Even though the decree was lifted, thanks to Shlomo Ashkenazi, the adviser to the Grand Vizier, a special clothing was ordered for Jews to wear.
-In particular, women were forbidden to wear silk, and men have been prescribed to wear a special form of hat.
+However, later, the attitude of the authorities towards the Jews deteriorated.
+In 1579, Sultan Murad III reportedly heard that Jewish women wore silk clothes decorated with gemstones and ordered the destruction of all Jews in the Empire.
+Even though the decree was lifted, thanks to Solomon Ashkenazi, the adviser to the grand vizier, special clothing was ordered for Jews to wear.
+In particular, women were forbidden to wear silk, and men were required to wear the so-called Jewish hat.

 There were a number of known cases of blood libel in the 19th century on the territory of the Ottoman Empire: Aleppo (1810), Beirut (1824), Antioch (1826), Hama (1829), Tripoli (1834), Jerusalem (1838), Rhodes and Damascus (1840), Marmora (1843), Smyrna (1864).
-The most famous of them were the Rhodes and Damascus affairs in 1840, both of which had major international repercussions.
+The most famous of them were the Rhodes blood libel and Damascus affair in 1840, both of which had major international repercussions.

-Blood libel in Rhodes occurred in February 1840, when the Greek Orthodox community, with the active participation of the consuls of several European states accused the Jews of kidnapping and murdering a Christian boy for ritual purposes.
+A blood libel in Rhodes occurred in February 1840, when the Greek Orthodox Church, with the active participation of the consuls of several European states, accused the Jews of kidnapping and murdering a Christian boy for ritual purposes.
 The Ottoman governor of Rhodes supported the accusation.
-Several Jews were arrested, some of whom have made self-incriminating confessions under torture, and the entire Jewish-quarter was blocked for twelve days.
-In July 1840 the Jewish community of Rhodes was formally acquitted of accusations.
+Several Jews were arrested, some of whom have made self-incriminating confessions under torture, and the entire Jewish quarter was blocked for twelve days.
+In July 1840, the Jewish community of Rhodes was formally acquitted of accusations.